 |Image from Amazon.com|

-Then September 11th happens, and his whol world is changed.
-His best friend Sam-- a Muslim American-- is suddenly distant and suspicious.
-His mother is paranoid and moody.
-His father is still traveling, even in the aftermath of the attacks.
+Then September 11th happens, and his whole world is changed.
+His best friend Sam-- a Muslim American-- is suddenly distant and suspicious as the community begins to suspect his family had something to do with the attacks.
+Sam's mother is paranoid and moody and suddenly seems to not trust her son.
+Sam's father is still traveling, even in the aftermath of the attacks.
 And Bobby-- the school bully-- is worse than ever.
+He's even starting to become physically violent.
 How will Jake cope in a world where everything seems stacked against him?

-Though slow at first, I really liked the point of view that this books shares.
+If the reader can stick it through the build up of the first 30 or so pages, the book definitely hooks you as the events unfold.
+After reading the teaser, I knew the book would be about 9/11, and I think I was just anxious to get to that part in the book-- this made the beginning feel a bit slow.
+Though the book is slow at first, I really liked the point of view that this books shares.
 Jake's post-9/11 fears and anger will really strike a chord with adult readers who remember the experience, and it will do a great job informing younger readers about the true effects of that day on average American citizens.
 It also gives a timely warning of what happens when we allow our choices to be tainted with prejudice and unfounded fears.

 I'd give this book a 4/5 stars!